CodeYourFuture/fundamentals-blockly/exercises/arrays_foreach.md

 Let's do the first steps to convert the first entry in this array into `<li>`.
 You already know how to do most of the steps (find the element with id list, create an li, set its text content)

-1. The thing we will do differently is to set the text content to a `get the first item from the array` block, selecting the "fruits" array in the dropdown.
+1. The thing we will do differently is to set the text content to a `get the first item from the array block.
+You can then select the "fruits" array in the dropdown.

 2. <span class="test-checkbox"></span> Click "run" to check you are displaying a list with one fruit
 #### Part 3

 Let's use this same code to show all the fruits.